msparks/frigid/README.md

 # frigid: a temperature and humidity display

-Frigid is an [AVR] program designed to monitor the temperature and humidity of the inside of a refrigerator.
+Frigid is an [Arduino] program designed to monitor the temperature and humidity of the inside of a refrigerator.
 However, it can be used in just about any environment.

 Frigid displays the temperature and humidity as